Jason Ball (activist): Pride Cup / Pride Game

+Pride Cup is an organisation dedicated to advocating for the LGBTQIA+ community in Australian sport.
+The idea spread to other codes, including hockey, roller derby, lawn bowls, netball, and water polo. as of 2024, there are more than 515 clubs involved in a Pride Cup event.
+Pride Cup connects with community clubs to help them run their Pride Cup matches, as well as running education sessions.

 Mental health and LGBTI inclusion

 In 2013, Ball became an ambassador for beyondblue, the Australian national mental health initiative.
 In this role he has spoken to schools, sporting clubs and workplaces across the country.

 From 2014 to 2015, Ball was an ambassador for Safe Schools Coalition Australia, an organisation which aims to make schools safer and more inclusive for LGBTI students.

 Ball worked as a Government Liaison and Project Officer for the Young and Well Cooperative Research Centre from 2014 to 2015, a non-profit organisation that explores the role of technology in improving the mental health of young people.

+Now based in London, Ball was appointed Executive Director of GiveOut on 1 April 2025.
+GiveOut is an international LGBTQI community foundation dedicated to expanding philanthropy in support of LGBTQI human rights worldwide.
+Ball had previously served as the organisation’s Head of Grant-making.

 Secularism

 Ball was an organiser and spokesperson for the 2010 and 2012 Global Atheist Conventions held in Melbourne, Victoria.
 He presented at the 2012 convention with a talk titled A Fresh Generation of Freethinkers is Among Us.
 He was also the co-founder and President of the Freethought Student Alliance, a coalition of Australian atheist, secular, humanist and skeptic campus groups.